JonLiuFYI/pi_overkill/README.md

 pi_overkill is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see https://www.gnu.org/licenses/.

+## Changelog
+### 0.2
+* Added multithreading with message passing, but it's hardcoded
+  * Enjoy running 12 threads with 4 million iterations each